HE-Arc/Beer-Empire/Rapport.md

 1) The BeerEngines defines how much beer you can actually make.
 Each engine upgrade a certain type of beer.
 2) Display the player amount of each ressource (Not money).
-3) Numbers of each beers the player possesse.
+3) Number of each beers the player possesses.